limine-bootloader/limine/README.md

 `GNU binutils` is necessary in order to build the UEFI port of Limine.
 A full LLVM toolchain without `GNU binutils` can be used to build the BIOS port instead.

-Both the UEFI and BIOS ports of the bootloader can built, using `GCC/GNU binutils`, with:
+Both the UEFI and BIOS ports of the bootloader can be built, using `GCC/GNU binutils`, with:
 ```bash
 make
 ```